Request Request Appointment Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Map View our Map

 Each full mouth reconstruction treatment plan is tailor-made, so no two will have the exact same timeframe.
 The length of your full mouth reconstruction will entirely depend on what services you plan to have completed.
 After all, repairing one or two teeth with a dental crown and root canal therapy will natural take less time than replacing a full set of pearly whites with an implant denture!
 Once we’ve determined which treatments will be in your plan, we’ll be able to give you an estimated timeline.

-Will My Dental Insurance Cover a Full Mouth Reconstruction
+Will My Dental Insurance Cover a Full Mouth Reconstruction?

 Since every dental insurance plan is somewhat different, there isn’t a one-size-fits-all answer for this question.
 Fortunately, most dental insurance companies will cover a portion of the cost of most treatments used in a full mouth reconstruction.
 Services like dental crowns, root canal therapy, dentures, and dental bridges are all typically classified as basic or major procedures, meaning they will usually get 80-50% coverage or less from dental insurance benefits.